astronomer/docs/astro/environment-variables.md

 For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value in the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI takes precedence.

-## Call environment variables in a DAG
+## Fetch Astro environment variables in a DAG

-You can use the following methods to call environment variables in your DAG code:
+To fetch a Deployment environment variable value from a DAG, you must format the variable key as `AIRFLOW_VAR_<VAR_NAME>`.

-- `Variable.get('<environment-variable-key>')`
+You can then use the following Python functions to fetch the variable value in the top level of your DAG code.

-- `os.getenv('<environment-variable-key>', '<default_value>')`
+- `Variable.get('<VAR_NAME>')`: This method is more secure for fetching secret values.
+However, this method can inhibit performance because it makes a request Airflow metadata database every time your DAGs are parsed, which can occur every 30 seconds.
+See [DAG writing best practices](https://docs.astronomer.io/learn/dag-best-practices#avoid-top-level-code-in-your-dag-file) for more information about avoiding repeated requests in top level code.

-If your environment variable contains a secret value, Astronomer recommends using `Variable.get` to ensure that secret values are not present as plain text in your DAG code.
-However, with this method, requests to the Airflow metadata database can occur every time your DAGs are parsed.
-Typically, requests occur every 1 to 5 seconds and a significant number of requests could negatively affect database performance.
-For more information about retrieving Airflow variables using this method, see [Variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/variables.html).
+- `os.getenv('AIRFLOW_VAR_<VAR_NAME>','<default-value>')`: This method is faster because it reduces the number of Airflow metadata database requests.
+However, it's less secure.

-For non-secret values, Astronomer recommends using `os.getenv('<environment-variable-key>', '<default_value>')` to reduce the number of Airflow metadata database requests.
-Replace `environment-variable-key` with the key for your environment variable on Astro and `default_value` with the default value for the key.
-Typically, `default_value` is the value you defined for the environment variable in the Cloud UI.
-When your DAG queries an environment variable that doesn't exist, `default_value` is used.
+    Astronomer does not recommend using `os.getenv` with secret values because calling these values with the function can print them to your logs.
+Replace `default_value` a default value to use if Airflow can't find the environment variable.
+Typically, this is the value you defined for the environment variable in the Cloud UI.

 ## Add Airflow connections and variables using environment variables